 Going to a professional means having someone design your site who has spent a lot of time and money to learn the skills to design something pleasing to the eye and moves people to action.
 These types of people charge more per hour.

 You also will normally have a project manager with of years of experience and has worked on dozens and even hundreds of websites.
 They know what works and what doesn’t work.
 They aren’t making guesses.

-And there is the programmer who will make sure the programming of the site functions right, loads quickly, and displays well on both computer screens and mobile devices.
+And there is the web designer who will make sure the site functions correctly, loads quickly, and displays well on both computer screens and mobile devices.
 The $500 designer won’t do that.